kanhaiyagupta9045/assignment_kirana_club/README.md

 # Installation Instructions

 Unzip the given zip file and `cd` into it.
-Make sure you have `docker` and `docker-compose` installed before proceeding.
+Make sure you have  RabbitMQ,`docker` and `docker-compose` installed before proceeding.